danopstech/starlink/README.md

 **Prometheus**
 - If you know [promQL](https://prometheus.io/docs/prometheus/latest/querying/basics/), this is where you can create adhoc queries
 - Access via your browser at [http://localhost:9090](http://localhost:9090)
-- You can check the state of both exporters [here](http://localhost:9090/targets)
+- You can check the state of the exporters [here](http://localhost:9090/targets)

 **Starlink Exporter**
 - Standard usage there is no need to visit this